Gandi-IDE/custom-extension/README.md

 ## Localization
 [TODO]
 ## Asset
-you can change cover and icon in 'assets' folder but must follow file standard below
+You can change the cover and icon in the 'assets' folder.
+The image type and resolution should be correct, as shown below:

 Extension cover
 type: jpg